LukeSmithxyz/based.cooking/src/no-knead-bread.md

 ## Ingredients

 - 3 c flour
-- 1 + 1/4 tbsp salt
+- 1 tsp salt
 - 1/4 tsp instant yeast or 1.25/4 tsp active dry yeast
-- 1 + 1/2 + 1/8 cups hot water
+- 1 1/2 cups warm water
 - Oven-safe pan

 ## Directions

- 1. Mix the dry ingredients then add the hot water.
+ 1. Mix the dry ingredients then add the warm water.
 It should come out as a firm dough.
- 2. Leave the dough at room temperature for 12 hours.
+ 2. Leave the dough at room temperature for 12 hours, or until doubled.
     ![Before baking](pix/no-knead-bread-2.webp)
  3. Preheat oven and pan to 450 F.
  4. Bake for 30 minutes covered (e.g. aluminum foil), then 20 minutes uncovered.